karstengresch/symbiotishift/README.md

 #### oc

 `oc` is the general-purpose CLI for OpenShift.
 It wraps its entire REST API and, thus, supports both ops and dev workflows.
+You need it for the

 You can get it from here: +++TODO